project.html

 📝 1.
 Proposal Submission

-• Project Idea: Detailed description of your application
+• Project Idea: Detailed description of a tourism-related or entertainment-related application

 • Team Members: List of team members and roles